modularml/mojo/proposals/safe-pointer-trait-and-custom-allocators.md

     # ASAP freed since they own their data
 ```
 I would not try to sell this as "fearless pointers" since there are many ways
 one can make mistakes here.
-But it is a lot safer than the current ubiquitous
+But it is a lot safer than `UnsafePointer`.
-use of `UnsafePointer` in the stdlib.